mflatt/racket/racket/src/ChezScheme/IMPLEMENTATION.md

 the C chunks that are generated at the same time; when multiple sets of chunks are used together, each needs to be created with non-overlapping index ranges.
-Orchestrating the generation of chunk files and linking/loading them into a kernel executable is outside the scope of the Chez Scheme build system.
+Orchestrating the generation of chunk files and linking/loading them into a kernel executable is currently outside the scope of the Chez Scheme build system.

+The `pb-chunk` instruction's payload is two integers: a 16-bit *index* and an 8-bit *subindex*.
+The *index* selects a registered C chunk function.
+The *subindex* is passed as the third argument to that function.
+Meanwhile, the first two arguments to the chunk C function are the thread context *tc* and the address *ip* of the `pb-chunk` instruction.
+The pb virtual registers are accessed via *tc*.
+The *ip* argument is useful for construction relative addresses, such as the address of code that contains an address that is managed by a relocation entry.
+The result of a C chunk function is the address of pb code to jump to.
+A chunk function might return an address of some other code object as part of a Scheme function call to that code, or it might return the address of code to go back to running in interpreted mode for the same code object where it started; that is, general jumps and bailing out of chunk mode is implemented the same way.

 # Changing the Version Number